TioTony/Nutanix_Demo_Setup_Using_Terraform/readme.md

 There is still some work to be done to meet the above goals.

 ## Cluster setup
 - These scripts expect a Prism Central with 2 Clusters attached.
-They can be 1,3 or 4 node clusters from the PHX HPOC.
+The first cluster can be a 1,3 or 4 node cluster from the PHX HPOC.
+This cluster will host the Prism Central.

-- PHX must be used currently because the images being references are on the PHX file server.
+- PHX should be used for the first cluster because the images being referenced are on the PHX file server.

+- The second cluster can be in any HPOC location and can also be a 1, 3 or 4 node cluster.
+PHX and DM3 have been verified.
+AWS will be tested soon.

 - Flow (Security Policy Microsegmentation) must be eneabled.

 - Disaster Recovery for the Local AZ must be enabled in Leap.
 This can be done by manually creating a Protection Policy in Prism Central and selecting "Enable" on the title bar that appears.
+The creation of the policy can then be canceled.

 ## Use
 - Visual Studio Code was used to create this code but you can use whatever fits your needs